Moldova: Holidays

 Most retail businesses close on New Year's Day and Independence Day, but remain open on all other holidays.
 Christmas is celebrated either on 7 January, the traditional date in Old Calendarists Eastern Orthodox Churches, or on 25 December, with both dates being recognised as public holidays.

-On 1 March features mărțișor gifting, which is a tradition that females are gifted with a type of talisman that is given for good luck.
+On 1 March features mărțișor gifting, which is a tradition that children and women wear a type of talisman that is given for good luck at the beginning of spring.